Nomads and Racers on Two-Lane Blacktop

 The smell of exhaust all of a sudden became overpowering and immediately I understood that I loved the car.

-Two-Lane Blacktop is good simply as a time capsule of when long distance car travel in America meant driving through towns instead of over them.
+Two-Lane Blacktop is good so I don’t post for a while.
 Many of the locations shot during the film are in towns that nowadays are nothing more than the end of some forgotten freeway exit, dying or gone completely.

 The plot starts out simply as a race across the country between two vehicles (Brock Yates, organizer of the Cannonball, cited the film as an inspiration for the race) but quickly morphs into something completely different, with the race itself becoming nothing more than an afterthought by the end.
 The movie is extremely heavy with metaphor and contains minimal dialogue and a nearly non-existent soundtrack.